Iowa State University offers a variety of mentoring programs for early career faculty.

-Join us this winter term as we work to accomplish our writing goals together.
-We will leverage peer accountability to help provide you the space to work on projects, manuscripts, curriculum, dissertations, etc. Additionally, Smile and Write is a way to connect with your peers during a time of increased remoteness.
+Join us this summer as we work to accomplish our writing goals together.
+We will leverage peer accountability to help provide you the space to work on projects, manuscripts, curriculum, etc. Additionally, Smile and Write is a way to connect with your peers during this time of continued remoteness.
 Putting these dates on your calendar and having the peer accountability is a way to carve out time for you and your career progression.

 Smile and Write format:

-- Register ahead of time and you will be sent a zoom link to use for the session.
+- Register ahead of time using the link highlighted below.
+Upon registration, you will be sent a zoom link to use for the session.

 - Once you have logged in, we ask that your video be turned on.
 Doing this helps to assure accountability and can keep us from distraction.

-- At the end of each session we will take a brief bit of time to share progress and discuss goals for the next week.
+- At the start of each session, we state our goals that we want to accomplish.
+At the end of each session we take a brief bit of time to share progress made towards those goals.